 Do you cater to solo travelers?

 Absolutely!
 Peru is a wonderful and very safe country to explore on your own.
-We will create the perfect tailormade itinerary for you based on your interests and travel style.
-In the near future we will also be offering some scheduled departures for group trips, a great way for solo travelers to meet like-minded adventurers along the way.
+We will create the perfect tailor-made itinerary for you based on your interests and travel style.
+We will soon be offering some scheduled departures for group trips, a great way for solo travelers to meet like-minded adventurers along the way.

 Do I need a visa to travel to Peru?

 Probably not.
-For citizens of most countries, including USA, Canada and the UK, a visa is not required for short-term tourist travel to Peru.
-However, visas are required for citizens of most African countries, China, India and Pakistan.
+For most countries, including the USA, Canada, and the UK, a visa is not required for short-term tourist travel to Peru.
+However, visas are required for citizens of most African countries, China, India, and Pakistan.
 Check with the nearest Peruvian diplomatic representation for more information.

 You’ll be granted entry to Peru for up to 183 days, depending on your travel plans.
 Do make sure you have evidence of when you’re leaving the country (return ticket), your passport is valid for at least 6 months after your return date, and that you have empty pages in your passport for entry and exit stamps.